 Fylde Coast Ramblers - A friendly and unpretentious walking club based on the Fylde Coast in Lancashire.
 Popular destinations include the Lake District, Yorkshire Dales, Derbyshire's Peak District and Lancashire.
 New members are very welcome

-www.nurturelakeland.org - The Wainwright Society is a member of the Cumbrian conservation charity Nurture Lakeland, which works with visitors and with tourism related businesses throughout Cumbria to fundraise for conservation and raise awareness of environmentally sustainable practices.
-As members of Nurture Lakeland and with the help of our visitors we promote sustainable tourism and fundraise for conservation projects.
-For more information about Nurture Lakeland and the projects we help them to support, visit nurturelakeland.org
+Nurture Lakeland - The Wainwright Society is a member of the Cumbrian conservation charity Nurture Lakeland, which works with visitors and tourism-related businesses throughout Cumbria to provide funds for conservation and raise awareness of environmentally sustainable practices.

 Frances Lincoln Publishers have acquired the rights to the complete works of A. Wainwright and will return the printing to Kendal in accordance with the author's original wishes